Colman-Bashore/FireScarAtlas/README.md

+# The Washington Fire Scar Atlas:
-# Machine Learning Based Classification and Web Visualization of Burn Scars in Washington State using Google Earth Engine and 40 years of LANDSAT Satellite Imagery
+### A Machine Learning-Based Classification and Interactive Web Visualization of Burn Scars in Washington State using Google Earth Engine and 40 years of LANDSAT Satellite Imagery

 ##### Author: Colman Bashore, Middlebury College
 ##### Advisor: Professor Jeff Howarth, Middlebury College